Abantech/Efficio/Core/src/README.md

-#Efficio C++
+#Efficio Core
-The Efficio C++ project is the base on which all other language projects are built.
+The Efficio Core library is responsible for creating all of the interfaces and base classes for plugging into the Efficio engine.

 Getting the Project to Build in Visual Studio
 =============================================

-1. Download [SWIG](http://swig.org/download) for Windows v3.0.10.
-1. Add SWIG to the Path environment variable.
 1. Download [Doxygen](http://doxygen.org).
 1. Add Doxygen to the Path environment variable.
-1. Download the Leap Motion SDK.
-1. Create an environment variable called LEAP_SDK pointing to the Leap Motion SDK.